deepanshumehtaa/AlekSIS-Core/docs/admin/04_celery_redis.rst

 To run asyncronous Celery tasks, you will need a running Celery and Celery beat worker on your system.
 You can find instructions to run them via systemd in the `Celery docs`_

-Enable celery in AlekSIS Configuration
+Enable celery in AlekSIS configuration
 --------------------------------------

 To enable Celery in your AlekSIS instance, add the following to your ``/etc/aleksis/aleksis.toml``::